SBNSoftware/SBNSoftware.github.io/Operations/SBN_FD/GoogleVoice.md

 The Google Voice should be used for the following tasks:\
 \*Call the MCR at the beginning of the shift.\
 \*Call the experts in case of need or receive calls from the experts.
-If the expert does not pick up the call in time, he will be notified that the shifter is in need he/she will call back as soon as possible.\
+If the expert does not pick up the call in time, they will be notified that the shifter is in need and should call the shifter back as soon as possible.\
 \*Receive calls from the Control Room or Beam experts.\
 In order not to miss calls from the experts, it is highly suggested to leave the Google Voice page open in the browser throughout the Shift.\